adamandrews1/adamandrews1.github.io/README.md

 Personal Website

 This is the source code for my personal website.
-Please report any issues if any are found.
-Thanks!
+Please report any issues, if any are found.
+Thank you!